SAMPLE & BULK LEAD TIMES

 Factory lead times vary dependant on material supplier availability and current production capacity.
 The variables of sample lead times mostly depend on the client's preparation, complexity, number of styles, availability of material and trims, number of dyes and print and finally, the number of changes during sample stages.

-We provide general timelines for the factories, however, we can only provide confirmed X-factory dates for sample and bulk once all handovers are confirmed and any outsourced suppliers have confirmed delivery dates, such as trims and treatment.
+The factories will provide general lead times, however, confirmed X-factory dates for sample and bulk can only be provided once all handovers are confirmed and any outsourced suppliers have confirmed delivery dates, such as trims and treatment.

 SCHEDULE WITH PLENTY OF NOTICE

-It is always best to schedule the work with the factory with plenty of notice and provide an annual calendar for all collections to ensure capacity is allocated.
-It is the client's responsibility to book work with reasonable timelines, however, if you are allocated a project manager from our company, you will have assistance with the planning and monitoring of timelines.
-We want to please, and will always strive to move every process as fast as possible, however, rushed work is stressful for everyone involved and occurs and increased risk of an undesirable result.
-We rather under-promise and over-deliver, and work with reasonable timelines to ensure work is enjoyable and no corners are cut in order to deliver a premium product.
+It is always best to schedule the work with designers, manufactures and suppliers with plenty of notice.
+We always strive to move every process as fast as possible, however, rushed work is stressful for everyone involved and occurs increased risk of an undesirable result.
+Scheduling with reasonable timelines will ensure the process is enjoyable and no corners are cut in order to deliver a premium product.

 INTERRUPTIONS TO TIMELINE

 All work within the factory is carefully scheduled.
 Interruptions to a timeline that are not accounted for such as; the client making changes during sample process, or unavailability of material or trim from supplies, will affect the scheduled timeline as the originally scheduled workers will then continue with other work until we can confirm the re-scheduled dates to continue.
 Therefore, always allow for additional time to timelines.

 Customers developing samples for the first time with a factory should always allow for about 1-2 additional months on top of the general lead times for the factory due to the unpredictability of a new project.